 6:13 So after our paper was published in Nature Communications, it was highlighted by Nature.com, and they created this animation.

 7:49 So this is our reconstruction.
-(Music) (Music) (Music) (Applause)

-8:03 Now we have some ways to go before we take this outside the lab on the road, but in the future, we could create cars that avoid collisions with what's around the bend, or we can look for survivors in hazardous conditions by looking at light reflected through open windows, or we can build endoscopes that can see deep inside the body around occluders, and also for cardioscopes.
-But of course, because of tissue and blood, this is quite challenging, so this is really a call for scientists to start thinking about femto-photography as really a new imaging modality to solve the next generation of health imaging problems.
+8:03 Now, we have some ways to go before we take this outside the lab on the road, but in the future, we could create cars that avoid collisions with what's around the bend.
+Or we can look for survivors in hazardous conditions by looking at light reflected through open windows.
+Or we can build endoscopes that can see deep inside the body around occluders, and also for cardioscopes.
+But of course, because of tissue and blood, this is quite challenging, so this is really a call for scientists to start thinking about femto-photography as really a new imaging modality to solve the next generation of health-imaging problems.

 9:19 But there's also something funny going on here.
 When you look at the ripples under the cap, the ripples are moving away from us.
 The ripples should be moving towards us.
 What's going on here?

-9:31 It turns out, because we're recording nearly at the speed of light, we have strange effects, and Einstein would have loved to see this picture.
-The order at which events take place in the world appear in the camera with sometimes reversed order, so by applying the corresponding space and time warp, we can correct for this distortion.
+9:44 The order at which events take place in the world appears in the camera sometimes in reversed order.
+So by applying the corresponding space and time warp, we can correct for this distortion.

 9:59 So whether it's for photography around corners, or creating the next generation of health imaging, or creating new visualizations, since our invention, we have open-sourced all the data and details on our website, and our hope is that the DIY, the creative and the research communities will show us that we should stop obsessing about the megapixels in cameras —